-(complete Academic Standards and Regulations can be found in the Bowdoin College Catalogue.)
+(complete Academic Standards and Regulations can be found in the Bowdoin College Academic Handbook.)

 Students are expected to make normal progress toward the degree, defined as passing the equivalent of four full-credit courses each semester.
 Students not making normal progress may be asked to make up deficient credits in approved courses at another accredited institution of higher education.
 In addition, students are expected to meet the College’s standards of academic performance.
 The Recording Committee meets twice each year to review the academic records of students who are not meeting these standards.
 Students are placed on probation or suspension according to the criteria below; students on probation or suspension are not considered to be in good academic standing.
 In cases of repeated poor performance, a student may be dismissed from the College.
 In cases when a student’s academic standing changes, copies of correspondence with the student that outline the student’s academic standing are sent to the student’s parents or guardian.

 Students are placed on academic probation for one semester if they: